Skip to content

 Preceived=Ptransmitted+GTXLpath+GRXLcableP_{received} = P_{transmitted} + G_{TX} - L_{path} + G_{RX} - L_{cable}

-• Free-space path loss at 100m: −80 dB (use the Free-Space Path Loss calculator)
+• Free-space path loss at 100m: −80 dB (use the Free-Space Path Loss calculator to get this)

 Common Pitfalls